How Much Does Guardianship or Conservatorship Cost?

 Courts appoint guardians or conservators when individuals—called wards—are mentally incapacitated to the point where they're unable to care for themselves or their own affairs.
 This is often the result of a concerned friend or family member petitioning the court for the right to act on behalf of the incapacitated individual.

 It might sound like a relatively easy solution to an unfortunate problem, but guardianship and conservatorship proceedings can sometimes be a costly business.
-Expenses are incurred even before the guardianship or conservatorship is officially established.
+Expenses may be incurred even before the guardianship or conservatorship is officially established.
 For example, you will have to pay court costs for filing the initial petition to determine capacity.
 Also, you may have to secure a bond before you are appointed as guardian of property.
 Expenses can continue into the life of the legal arrangement.
 They can include nursing home, assisted living or home care, rent, food, medical care, and home maintenance or repair.

 Guardians vs. Conservators

 A conservatorship and a guardianship are actually two separate arrangements.
 A guardian oversees personal issues for the ward, such as healthcare issues and even care, feeding, and supervision, depending on the extent of the ward's incapacity.

 A guardian's responsibilities might include some minor financial transactions as well, such as taking care of the ward's daily expenses.

 A conservator is appointed to handle the ward's finances.
 The court will typically appoint a conservator if it appears that the guardian would otherwise have to handle more than $25,000 or so annually on behalf of the ward, but the exact threshold can depend on state law.

 Some wards might require both a conservator and a guardian, and a court might appoint two separate people to these roles.
 In other cases, the same individual might serve in both capacities.

 Various expenses must be met even before a person is determined to be incapacitated.
 Court costs for filing the initial petition to determine capacity will vary by state.